Dawaman43/xsql/README.md

 - `Tab` / `Shift+Tab` moves between fields
 - `↑/↓` or `←/→` changes dialect when focused on From/To
+- `i` opens input picker, `o` opens output picker
+- `x` swaps from/to dialects, `r` runs conversion
 - `Enter` runs conversion when focused on Run
 - If the output folder doesn't exist, the TUI will ask to create it (`y/n`).
 - `Esc` quits

+TUI workflow is designed to be “no typing”:

+1. Pick input file or folder
+2. Pick output folder
+3. Press Enter to run

 ## Important limitations